 ActiveCyber: Cars are becoming autonomous – when will we see autonomous SOCs?
 What about self-protecting endpoints?

 Professor Al-Shaer: This is the main theme of my previous discussion on “autonomous” cyber defense.
-We conduct more research in this area base on nature-inspired systems to build inherently resilient and immune cyber.
-I guess it is long way to go but the key is to consider safety assurance while we design the innovative defense capabilities
+We have recently conducted research studies on biological systems to build inherently resilient and immune cyber systems.
+I guess it will be a long way to go before we see a “real” deployment but the key is to integrate security/safety assurance as well as resilience as core capabilities in the design of cyber system capabilities.

 ActiveCyber: The use of AI and ML in security automation seems to be growing.
 Do you believe that decision-making and sense-making aspects of security automation are best served through semantic technologies and AI approaches or via machine learning or a combination of both?
 What are the differences and what are the advantages of each approach (AI vs ML/DL)?

 Professor Al-Shaer: Both AI and ML are needed.
 In fact, the can be integrated very well to complete and complement each other.
-ML provides powerful predictive power but with the high false positive of ML the practical use become questionable.
-The AI techniques can be used to address this limitation by minimizing false positive and leveraging the ML prediction to develop correct-by-construction dense planning.
+ML provides powerful predictive power but with the high false positive of ML the practical use become limited.
+The AI techniques (e.g., using reasoning and intelligent planning) can be used to address this limitation by minimizing false positive and minimize adversary evasion while leveraging the ML prediction using correct-by-construction reasoning and planning.
 AI and ML techniques are sometimes misused in cybersecurity by not selecting the appropriate technique for the desired goal.
-And many are often neglect the power of integrating both.
+And many often neglect the power of integrating both.

 Thank you Professor Al-Shaer for sharing your wealth of knowledge and your on-going research efforts.
 As an advocate for security automation, I look forward to the day when our cyber defenses are integrated, resilient, and predictive – even autonomous – like our own body’s immune systems.
 I am sure that all of your students and stakeholders of your research as well as the community at large will benefit tremendously from your research efforts.